tomphp/climbing-the-pyramid/climbing_the_pyramid.md

   Then Kevin should get £50 for the week starting on 2016-11-21
 ```

-Again, we start by applying **rule one** - the lowest level that this scenario
+Again, we start by applying **rule one** - the lowest level at which this scenario
-could be applied is at the Service level.
+can be implemented is the Service level.
 To do this we only need to add one
 new step definition:

 ```